-Barangaroo Reserve is a brand new Sydney Harbour foreshore park, part of a huge transformation project that will change an old and ugly industrial site into a thriving business, entertainment and leisure precinct.
+Conveniently located on the western side of the CBD, Barangaroo Reserve is a modern Sydney Harbour foreshore park, part of a huge transformation project that is changing an old and ugly industrial site into a thriving business, entertainment and leisure precinct.

-The Barangaroo area used to be part of the territory of the Gadigal people, the original Aboriginal inhabitants of Sydney.
-The area was a very important hunting and fishing region for the local aboriginal people.
+The Barangaroo area used to be part of the territory of the Gadigal people, the original inhabitants of Sydney.
+The area was a very important hunting and fishing region for the local Aboriginal people.

 In 2007, the area was officially named after Barangaroo, a Cammeraygal woman, who was an important figure in the Sydney Aboriginal community at the time of early white settlement.

 At the time of writing, Barangaroo is still under construction, but the Reserve at the northern end of Barangaroo was officially opened to the public in August 2015.